NicolasDorier/DBTrie/README.md

 DBTrie is built so that the radix trie is never stored in object form in the memory.
 Instead pointers are offset into an `IStorage`. (file or cache)
 To implement rollback functionality, we place a cache (`CacheStorage`) between the trie and the file (`FileStorage`).
 If a rollback is done, written page in the cache are refetched from the file.
+A commit will flush written pages into the file.

 A `CacheStorage` works at the page level.
 If the trie request to read or write memory at some location, the `CacheStorage` will check if the page of this location exists in the cache, and if not, request an empty page from the `PagePool` and fetch the data of the underlying file into the new page.

-If the `PagePool` detects that too much page have been asked, it will attempt to evict the least used page from memory and notify the owner of the page (the `CacheStorage`) that this page it granted before is no longer usable.
+If the `PagePool` detects that too much page have been asked, it will attempt to evict the least used page from memory and notify the owner of the page (the `CacheStorage`) that this page it was using before is no longer usable.

 A `CacheStorage` will make a page impossible to evict if it has been written to but not flushed to the underlying `FileStorage`.
 If the `PagePool` can't evict any page when it needs, an error `NoMorePageAvailableException` will be thrown during Insert.

+This design allows precise control over memory consumption by configuring the `PagePool` with `DBTrieEngine.ConfigurePagePool`.
+It also decrease dramatically the number of file system operations, allowing, for most case, to respond to a query without any file read involved.

 ## License